KindaSpoony/Codex15-NightwalkerAI/README.md

 - ✅ Live-mode: paste directly into ChatGPT or Claude
 - ✅ Offline-mode: run on any machine with Python 3 and YAML support

+This system uses a triple-passphrase lock:

+"Truth is a vector, not a variable." (primary)

+"Only the blind see truth as a variable." (secondary)

+Symbolic anchors and spiritual motifs ensure doctrinal integrity across sessions.
 ---

 ## 🚀 Quick Start